 How long will I be there?

 You will receive a letter a week ahead of time notifying you of the date to serve.
-You will need to report in at the Darke County Municipal Court service window on the 3rd floor of the Courthouse by 8:00 a.m.
+You will need to report to the Darke County Municipal Court service window on the 3rd floor of the Courthouse by 8:00 a.m.
 It is possible that you will not be chosen to be on the jury panel or as an alternate, and you will be released early in the day.
 If you are chosen to serve, jury trials generally take one day, and may last into the evening.
 It is possible that it will go beyond the first day.
 Should this occur, you will be notified when to return to complete your jury service.

 What should I wear for jury service?